enaut/pslink/README.md

 A demo instance is running under [https://pslink.teilgedanken.de/app/](https://pslink.teilgedanken.de/app/)

 The Username and Password are both `demo`.
-Do not use this for any production usecase as the database is wiped every 15 minutes.
+Do not use this for any production use case as the database is wiped every 15 minutes.
 If your created links/users are suddenly missing this is due to such a database wipe.

 [![Screenshot](./doc/img/screenshot.png)](https://pslink.teilgedanken.de/app/)
 [![Screenshot](./doc/img/screenshot_edit.png)](https://pslink.teilgedanken.de/app/)